Komodo Armament P1-95

-Komodo Armament P1-95 is a 9x19 mm pistol manufactured by PT Komodo Armament Indonesia.
+Komodo Armament P1-95 is a 9×19mm pistol manufactured by PT Komodo Armament Indonesia.
 It is designed for military and law enforcement use.
 The pistol frame is made from polymer material for light weight.
-The manufacturer offered several size variant of the slide, barrel and slide length to cover the different grip needs and change the overall pistol dimension.
+The manufacturer offered several size variants of the slide, barrel and slide length to cover the different grip needs and change the overall pistol dimension.